 Wildfires and Northwest Forests

 Wildfire is a natural occurrence in dry forests, shrub-steppe and arid grasslands throughout the West.
 Many plant, insect and wildlife species have adapted over eons to benefit from or even require a natural and regular fire cycle.

 Science shows logging alone will not solve our wildfire problems.
-A combined approach of increased selective thinning, prescribed burning and greater human preparedness is the best solution to improve forest and shrub-steppe health and protect communities from severe fires.
+A combined approach of increased selective thinning, prescribed burning and greater human preparedness is the best solution to improve forest health and protect communities from severe fires.

 News on our wildfire work